 Grade Point Averages

-As discussed in the SAP section, Student Financial Services does not round grade point averages when determining eligibility for certain types of aid.
+As discussed in the SAP section, Samford does not round grade point averages when determining eligibility for certain types of aid.
 Receipt of most institutional aid requires that a student have at least a 2.0 cumulative Samford GPA.
 Some pieces of aid require a higher standard such as a 2.5, 3.0 or even a 3.3.
 Please review your award messages in your student web portal for specifics concerning your Samford aid.

 Courses Outside Degree Program